Suryatheja2006/tradebotx/README.md

 ## 📚 Resources

 This GitHub repository will serve as the primary source of resources for this project.
-You're encouraged to reach out with questions or explore additional materials online as needed.
+It will be updated periodically as the project progresses, and you’ll be notified of any changes.
+Feel free to reach out with questions or explore additional resources on your own as needed.

 ## 🚀 Getting Started